skellis46/slipbox/borgmann, effort and focal things.md

 _questions & thoughts:_

 - interested in the effort or labour required to _be_ in a focal thing, or to practice a focal thing.
-O'Brien cites Borgmann as follows: "[Reading] is a focal activity that collects our world as a convex lens does and radiates back into our world as does a concave mirror."
-This metaphor of lens is beautiful, and perhaps worth it's own note.
-- this compressing (or focusing) and then expressing (outwards) is remarkable
 - note word "incarnational" in relation to _embodiment_ and effort

 ---